WordPress Hosting Reviews

 Shared Hosting: Entry-Level, Entry Limits

 Shared hosting pools resources across many sites.
-Cost is low, but performance can become inconsistent during traffic spikes and resource contention.
-It can work for side projects, but it is rarely the right foundation for brands trying to push Core Web Vitals and conversions.
+Cost is low, but performance becomes inconsistent during traffic spikes and resource contention.
+It can work for early-stage projects, but it is rarely the right foundation for brands trying to improve Core Web Vitals and conversions.
+Use WordPress hosting vs shared hosting to understand the real tradeoffs.

 Managed Hosting: Convenience Meets Constraints